freddielloyd/SDPA_Coursework/Part 1 - Software Development/Part1.md

 This project aimed at creating a text-based version of the Tron board game using an object-oriented approach.
 The game works by players taking it in turns to choose a move whilst trying to avoid crashing.
 In a regular game, the player who survives for the longest wins.

-To do so, three Python files were created:
+To achieve this, three Python files were created:
 - main.py: Main script containing methods to interact with and play the game in the console
 - board.py: Board class to manage the gameplay, process moves and print the board
 - player.py: Contains human and computer player classes to differentiate between players and how they move